This is the question The AI Vanguard receives more than any

 ChatGPT created the category.
-Claude earned a devoted following among professionals.
+Claude earned a devoted following among professionals who need precision over personality.
 Gemini has the weight of Google's infrastructure and integration behind it.
 All three are capable, all three are free to start, and all three are genuinely good at different things.
+The problem with most comparisons of them is that they either test a narrow set of tasks, rely on benchmarks that do not reflect real-world use, or are written by someone who already has a preferred tool and is not quite honest about the others.

-The Contestants at a Glance
+The Three Contestants

 ChatGPT